highwave-project/ICHEC_help/README.md

 ## Requesting Compute Nodes

-Compute nodes can be run interactively, or you can queue longer jobs to run with more resourses.
+Compute nodes can be run interactively (up to 1 hour and DevQ only), or you can queue longer jobs to run with more resourses.

 ```bash
 # Interactive